 As a kid born and raised in Italy, I remember this culture of aiming to someday "find a job".
 Passion for computers and programming and a willingness to move outside the country was thankfully my ticket away from a possible life that I would have considered a curse for myself.

 I then proceeded to work for many years in game development, doing mostly 3D programming, something that always compelled me, because it was both technically challenging and also offered the exciting perspective of tapping into the creation of virtual worlds where one could easily experience new things.

-On my first real try for independence I still went for video games, because that's what I knew best and because there were things that I wanted to create an publish, which can be quite rewarding.
+On my first real try for independence I still went for video games, because that’s what I knew best and because there were things that I wanted to create and publish, which can be quite rewarding.